Tw1nh34d/ha_zappi_unlock/README.md

-# ha_zappi_unlock
+# Myenergi - Zappi unlock (Home Assistant)

-Unlock Zappi after EV has been connected.
+Automation blueprint to unlock Zappi after EV has been connected and its location (device tracker) is set to "home".

 > [!TIP]
 > Requires curl command!